palasthotel/wp-media-license/readme.txt

 == Changelog ==

+= 1.4.1 =
+ * Bugfix: Do not render same captions twice.

 = 1.4.0 =
  * Breaking change: Namespace of plugin has changed due to unification
  * Feature: New filter to provide templates with plugins